 Additionally some private cloud providers will apply standard security profiles across all flexible workspaces that operate under their network.
 This means that if someone from one of your workspaces heads over to a meeting at another workspace you manage, their security profile will be the same meaning that you can have confidence that the same security standards run across your portfolio.

-Private Cloud Benefits Your Members
+How a Private Cloud Benefits Your Members

 They’re protected and they’re secure.
 Another double win.
 Security concerns are peaking not just with operators but also with members and fears of private data being accessed are high.
 With a private cloud network, your members can be assured that their devices and data are safe.